 To get the most out of liposuction, you should be well-informed about the steps involved.
 This will enable you to have a satisfying consultation with your doctor and to be confident that you will get the results you are after.
 Our overview below covers the major steps that are common to any liposuction procedure.

 As with any procedure, having a close consultation with your surgeon is critical to achieving the desired results.
 Once you have expressed your goals and expectations for liposuction, your surgeon will make it clear to you how the planned surgery will address them, including a discussion of the techniques involved, the anesthesia to be used, and how to prepare for both surgery and recovery.

 A very important decision that has to be made prior to any liposuction procedure is the selection of the type of anesthetic provided to the patient.
 There are several options, including local-only, light sedation, and general anesthesia.
-While all of these options should result in totally pain-free surgery, local anesthesia is recommended for most liposuction procedures.
+All of these options should result in totally pain-free surgery.

 After anesthesia has been administered and the surgery site has been prepared, the procedure can begin.
 One or several small incisions are made in the skin covering the fatty tissue that is going to be removed.
 After surgery, these tiny incisions can typically be closed with minimal to no scarring.